ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 ```
 <img class="img_big" src="/hacking/rce_on_spip_and_root_me/xss_oups.jpg" alt="xss_oups">

-As I spent two weeks trying to get code execution via file inclusion, token leaking via the SQLi, attempts to insert serialized objects in the database, and so on.
+As I spent two weeks trying to get code execution via local file inclusion, token leaking via the SQLi, attempts to insert serialized objects in the database, and so on.
 I eventually gave up, assuming that only XSS and SQLi were present.
-But the very next day, [g0uZ](https://www.root-me.org/g0uZ) (admin in root-me, dev in Spip, what a small world! ) came back to me, explaining that "the last XSS you found is a Remote Code Execution".
+But the very next day, [g0uZ](https://www.root-me.org/g0uZ) (admin at root-me, dev at Spip, what a small world! ) came back to me, explaining that "the last XSS you found is a Remote Code Execution".
 I was a bit pissed, like "Come on, I already spent too many nights, I’m done here".
 But I was not!\
 He teased me enough to open burp, start the env, put on my hoodie and inject code!\
 A few `debug_print_backtrace();` and `echo "lalu_debug_01";die();` later, I had a (post-auth) Remote Code Execution.